 What is a Notice of Marriage?

-After giving notice you must wait fifteen clear days before the marriage can take place.
+After giving notice you must wait 28 clear days before the marriage can take place.
 (In some circumstances the waiting period may be extended up to 70 days).

 A notice is valid for twelve months.
 You may not therefore give notice of marriage more than twelve months before the date of your marriage.